shardsofblue/virginia-court-data/final-memo.md

 - Take special with any anecdotes to ensure they are representative and account for outstanding factors
 - Interview county prosecutors, judges, legal experts and county clerks to allow them to respond to my findings and provide alternate explanations besides racial bias

+## Miscellaneous Process Notes
+- Initial exploratory analysis was done in PostgreSQL in _[analysis.sql](https://github.com/shardsofblue/virginia-court-data/blob/master/analysis.sql)_.
+- After aggregating the data by case as detailed above, I moved all analysis work to _[aggregate\_analysis.R](https://github.com/shardsofblue/virginia-court-data/blob/master/aggregate\_analysis.R)_.
+- Within the R analysis, I created a number of [histograms](https://github.com/shardsofblue/virginia-court-data/tree/master/bits_bobs/histograms/adjusted_sent_times_by_fips) to quickly overview adjusted sentence times across different locations.
+These ultimately went unused in the final analysis.
+- Similarly, I ran but did not ultimately make use of an analysis of the number of cases over time, including the creation of a line chart comparing the top five most disparate locations.
+- Many actions in the R file are commented out to allow re-running the entire file so the working environment can be recreated without View windows popping open or duplicate files being created.